ayahbash/ayahbash/README.md

 - 👩‍💻 computer science student
 - 🌐 passionate about open source and free software
 - 🐧 Linux enthusiast; enjoys customization
-- 🧠 currently learning C and Python
+- 🧠 currently learning Python
 - 🛡️ advocate for privacy and security
 - 🌱 here to contribute and learn!